GSA/digitalgov.gov/content/posts/2019/04/2019-04-04-web-analytics-why-users-metric-just-got-more-complicated.md

 ---
 slug: web-analytics-why-users-metric-just-got-more-complicated
 date: 2019-04-04 13:51:00 -0500
-title: 'Why the Users Metric Just Complicated Web Analytics'
+title: 'Web Analytics: Why the Users Metric Just Got More Complicated'
 deck: 'A look at how the new Safari policy will alter your web analytics benchmarks.'
 summary: 'A look at how the new Safari policy will alter your web analytics benchmarks.'
 authors: